-Female victims of Domestic Abuse
+Female Victims of Domestic Abuse

-Domestic abuse is a gendered crime which is deeply rooted in the Societal inequality between women and men.
+Domestic abuse is a gendered crime which is deeply rooted in the societal inequality between women and men.
 It takes place 'because she is a woman and happens disproportionately to women' (United Nations (UN) Declaration on the elimination of violence against women 1993).

 Domestic abuse affects 1 in 4 women in their lifetime - you are not alone.

-Domestic abuse takes place within an intimate relationship -it is a pattern of bullying and controlling behaviour.
+Domestic abuse takes place within an intimate relationship - it is a pattern of bullying and controlling behaviour.
 Domestic abuse can affect women in heterosexual or same-sex relationships.
 It can also take place between family members.

 Perpetrators often say they are sorry after incidences of abuse, they may make promises and say they will never do it again.
 Often women who have left home return to abusive partners because of these promises.
 There may be a period where the perpetrator appears to be non-abusive by being attentive, charming and helpful.
-However, most abusers will abuse again, and this phase of being nice soon changes to the old pattern of controlling behaviour.
+However, most abusers will abuse again, and this phase of being nice soon changes back into the old pattern of controlling behaviour.